Plan Your Visit

 Photo of Chilkat Blankets and Weaving

 The Chilkat women did not invent the art of Chilkat Weaving, it actually came from the Tsimshian people, but there were so many gifted weavers in Klukwan during the late 1800’s and early 1900’s that the art form became known as Chilkat Weaving.
 The art form was nearly lost when Jennie Thlunaut, the last of Klukwan’s master weavers from her generation died in the mid 1980’s.
-Fortunately a group of local women have taken up the craft and are continuing the legacy.
+Fortunately a number of local women are continuing the art practice and sharing their knowledge.
 See the Weavers Corner in the Heritage Center building to learn the history and see examples.